Also see Anemia: General Considerations.

 Clinical Features and Natural History Top

-1. General symptoms: General symptoms of anemia are observed in advanced disease.
+1. General symptoms: General symptoms of anemia are observed in advanced disease (see Anemia: General Considerations).

-2. GI manifestations are observed in ~50% of patients and involve loss of taste; an enlarged, smoothened, and dark-red tongue; tingling of the tongue; nausea, constipation or diarrhea.
+2. GI manifestations are observed in ~50% of patients and involve loss of taste; an enlarged, smoothened, and dark-red tongue; tingling of the tongue; nausea, constipation or diarrhea, weight loss.

 4. Cutaneous manifestations: Mild jaundice (lemon-yellow or wax-yellow skin), premature graying of hair, in some patients acquired vitiligo, less commonly petechiae.

-1. Complete blood count: Macrocytosis (this precedes the development of anemia), normochromic RBCs (mean corpuscular hemoglobin, 27-31 pg/L), oval macrocytes.
+1. Complete blood count (CBC): Often profound macrocytosis (this precedes the development of anemia), normochromic RBCs, oval macrocytes, sometimes normocytosis.
 Other features include a low reticulocyte count, leukopenia with neutropenia, increased numbers of hypersegmented neutrophils (1% neutrophils with ≥6 nuclear lobes or 5% neutrophils with ≥5 nuclear lobes; this is the earliest feature of cobalamin deficiency), moderate thrombocytopenia, and occasionally the presence of large platelets.

-3. Bone marrow biopsy reveals hypercellular bone marrow with megaloblastic changes, features of dyserythropoiesis and intramedullary hemolysis, multiple giant metamyelocytes and bands, hypersegmented granulocytes, and large multinucleated megakaryocytes.
+3. Bone marrow biopsy (usually not needed) reveals hypercellular bone marrow with megaloblastic changes, features of dyserythropoiesis and intramedullary hemolysis, multiple giant metamyelocytes and bands, hypersegmented granulocytes, and large multinucleated megakaryocytes.

-Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hypothyroidism).
+Folate deficiency, other types of anemia associated with dyserythropoiesis (sideroblastic anemia, myelodysplastic syndromes), other conditions associated with RBC macrocytosis (alcohol dependency, cirrhosis, purine inhibitors [methotrexate, mercaptopurine, cyclophosphamide, zidovudine, trimethoprim], hydroxyurea, hypothyroidism, reticulocytosis).

 1. Parenteral or oral cyanocobalamin:

-1) Intramuscular or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
-Maintenance treatment (especially in patients with neurological manifestations) includes lifelong intramuscular administration of 1 mg of cyanocobalamin once per month.
+1) IM or deep subcutaneous cyanocobalamin 1 mg daily for 7 to 14 days followed by administration once a week until the resolution of anemia (4-8 weeks).
+Maintenance treatment (especially in patients with neurologic manifestations) includes lifelong IM administration of 1 mg of cyanocobalamin once per month.
 In cases of severe deficiency, the first dose of parenteral cobalamin can be associated with severe symptomatic hypokalemia reported to be associated with cardiac dysrhythmia and death.

 2) The efficacy of high-dose oral cyanocobalamin (1-2 mg/d) is the same as in parenteral treatment.
-A replacement oral dose as low as 1000 microg/mo may be enough once stability is achieved.
+A replacement oral dose as low as 1 mg/mo may be enough once stability is achieved.
+If oral therapy is used, the B12 level should be assessed to ensure adequate absorption.

 2. Symptomatic anemia: Transfusion of packed red blood cells.